After two months shutdown, NYSE reopens trading floor

 It was prohibited for traders to use public transport.
 They have to sign the papers required, securing the exchange if caught coronavirus, and made sure to follow the exchange health regulations-as the biggest stock market is ready to open its trading floor and get back to work.

 Traders wearing masks and keeping social distancing on the floor of NYSE.
-REUTERS/Brendan McDermid
+REUTERS/Brend an McDermid

 In NYSE’s 228 years history, this happened the first time that NYSE’s trading floors were closed for two months.
 This shows how serious the coronavirus had an impact on the financial markets.
-New York was one of the parts in the USA under severe coronavirus attack
+New York was one of the parts in the USA under severe coronavirus attack, 360,000 cases, and more than 23,000 deaths.
+The condition had damaged the whole business market in NY.

 Some points in a market share have been lost by NYSE-in terms of share traded volume-numbers may rise or fall, according to a study by Sifma earlier in May, brokers, banks, and asset managers representative body.
 The Intercontinental Exchange-owner of NYSE-said in April, once market reopens, the loss of market share will recover.